SwingJS/SwingJS/README.txt

 http://sourceforge.net/projects/swingjs/

+NOTE: THIS PROJECT IS NOT IN AN EXECUTABLE STATE YET

 SwingJS is a work in progress -- interested developers are welcome.
 The overall objective is to allow Java Swing Applets to be ported to JavaScript/HTML5 with a minimum of refactoring.
 The project derives